 The data starts moving more slowly between the live stream and the viewer.
 If the live stream had been using progressive video streaming, the video would simply stop to buffer, then play again for a few seconds more before stopping again.

 With adaptive bitrate streaming, the adaptive video player simply switches to a smaller video file, for example 426 x 240 that ensures the viewer will continue to watch the stream without any interruptions or buffering.
 If the viewer goes home to his faster internet connection, the video switches again to a larger file and higher quality.
 This is the true power of adaptive bitrate streaming.

 Adaptive streaming is not a fad or perk, but a requirement to maintaining user experience in the streaming industry.

-WpStream started offering ABR solutions in April of this year.
+WpStream started offering ABR solutions in 2019.
 Contact us if you’d like to be among the early adopters of this technology.

 Check out our YouTube Channel for video tutorials on all you need to know about how to live stream, set up Video On Demand, and offer Pay-Per-View and Subscription monetization options.